 1. Start your college search.

-There’s so much to do!
+much to do!
 But we know you can handle it.

 This includes evaluating different college options, attending college fairs, exploring new schools and creating your colleges list.
 Once you’ve created a list, work on ordering your list and narrowing it down by prioritizing it.